AndyTranPro/AndyTranPro/README.md

 ## 👋 Introduction

 Welcome to my GitHub!
 I am Andy Tran, an enthusiastic and self-motivated software engineer with over two years of experience.
 I have a strong background in both front-end and back-end technologies and a passion for creating efficient and scalable software solutions.
-This repository showcases some of the projects I have worked on, demonstrating my skills and expertise in software development.

 ## 🔗 Contact Information